skpaul/ZeroSQL/README.md

 # SwiftSQL v 0.0.1
-A dead-simple PHP library for MySQL CRUD
+A dead-simple PHP library for MySQL CRUD.

 # Supported PHP version
 PHP5 and PHP7.